Alexandra Juhasz AIDS Activism VHS Collection

 Women And AIDS

-I made three tapes for the Gay Men's Health Crisis, under the supportive leadership of Jean Carlomusto.
+I made three tapes for the Gay Men's Health Crisis Media Department, under the supportive leadership of Jean Carlomusto.
 A great deal of important AIDS activist and educational video work was done there.
-This is one of the first videos made about this issue.
-It was…
+This is one of the first videos made about…

 Writing Desire